Please click on the links below to read more information.

 Friendship Group a social group that meets on the second Sunday of each month for a lunch out at a cafe from Feb to Dec each year.
 New members are most welcome.
 Check out the New Plymouth Parish newsletters for details of the next outing.

-Weekly on a Wednesday, the Young Adults come together for prayers at 6:00 pm in the St Joseph Church and occasionally have social gatherings.
+Weekly on a Wednesday, the Young Adults come together for prayers at 5.30 pm in St Joseph Church.
+Occasionally they have social gatherings.

 Weekly (except school holidays) there is a Youth Group at 6:30 pm which involves Fun, Fellowship, Faith and Food!
 In-Service and Team Building the Youth Group host a Youth Mass and cook for those in need monthly.
 Occasionally there will be retreats and camps to attend!